Wave Hill: A Hidden Gem in NYC

 If you’re coming from Manhattan, I recommend taking the bus.
 Both the BxM1 and BxM2 buses run from Manhattan and stop very close to Wave Hill.
 The exact stop you’ll get off at is 252nd Street and Henry Hudson Parkway, and from there it’s about an eight-minute walk to the entrance.

-Another option is taking the Metro-North commuter train from Grand Central Station in Manhattan on the Hudson line.
-This takes just 30 minutes, and then it’s a 15-minute walk to the entrance.
+Another option is taking the Metro-North train from Grand Central Station in Manhattan on the Hudson line, getting off at Riverdale Station.
+This takes 30 minutes, and then it’s a 15-minute walk to the entrance.

 You can also take the subway to Wave Hill, although it’s not quite as direct.
 You can take the 1 train to its last stop, Van Cortlandt Park/West 242nd Street, but you’re still about 1.5 miles from Wave Hill.
 From Thursday to Sunday, there’s a free shuttle from the subway station that runs every hour to Wave Hill.